 Lee County Visitor & Convention Bureau donates 100 percent of the cost of offsetting the CO2 emissions resulting from any participating event within the Beaches of Fort Myers & Sanibel.
 Lee County was the first organization of its kind to offer such a partnership with the Fund – one that is designed to serve as a model for the nation.
 The VCB already offsets its own events and encourages meetings properties and meeting planners to do the same.

 Momentum Group, a textile manufacturer in Irvine, CA, is weaving a path toward environmental sustainability–in its business practices and in the products it offers–from its solar powered headquarters to investing in research and development of innovative environmentally sustainable textiles and materials.
 Momentum is also offsetting 100% of the CO2 emissions from its operations.
-As a part of that effort, the company has offset 2,000 tons of CO2 through donations to Go Zero.
+As a part of that effort, the company has offset 2,000 tons of CO2 through donations to The Conservation Fund.
 Now, over 1,700 trees have become part of the tapestry of wilderness at the Lake Ophelia National Wildlife Refuge in Louisiana

 New Jersey Resources